 Moreover, it wades into the murky waters of whether copyright owners can send service providers a "representative list" of infringing works.
 Turning to the complaint about potential fair uses, the authors argue that copyright owners are not adequately considering "mashups, remixes, or covers."
-But none of these uses are inherently fair, and there's no reason to think that the notices were sent in bad faith just because someone might be able to make a fair use argument.
-62
+But none of these uses are inherently fair, and there's no reason to think that the notices were sent in bad faith just because someone might be able to make a fair use argument.62

 In the rare circumstance where a copyright owner sends a notice by mistake or in "bad faith," the counter notification procedure63 offers an adequate remedy.
-In reality, very few counter notices are ever filed as compared to the number of DMCA notices sent because the content targeted by most takedown requests is clearly infringing, or is posted by users who do not wish to reveal their identity or location.
-However, when counternotices are filed without basis, they effectively stifle the enforcement efforts of copyright owners because they cannot afford or it is impractical for them to file suit in federal court.
+In reality, very few counter notices are ever filed as compared to the number of DMCA notices sent because the content targeted by most takedown requests is almost always clearly infringing, or is posted by users who do not wish to reveal their identity or location.
+However, when these counternotices are filed they are often filed for the sole purpose of effectively stifling the enforcement efforts of those copyright owners because they cannot afford or it is impractical for them to file suit in federal court.